 West Los Angeles Residence by Clive Wilkinson Architects

-Matching the two-story scale of its neighbors, the house is entered from the rear street.
-Visitors descend into the front entry terrace and, from there, are drawn upstairs to a full-width balcony overlooking the vast urban landscape below.
-The living floor is open on its south side and expressed as a large beamed attic space formed entirely in wood.
-Kitchen, dining and living all co-exist, orienting to the south view.
-At the rear is the enclosed library with black steel shelving.
-The exterior of this top floor volume is clad in black zinc panels, emphasizing its role as the crow’s nest, or observatory, of the house.
+The house’s exterior design matches the two-story scale of the surrounding houses, entered from the rear street.
+The front entry terrace leads visitors upstairs to a full-width balcony, offering a breathtaking view of the urban landscape below.
+The south-facing living floor is open and spacious, with kitchen, dining, and living areas co-existing in a large beamed attic space made entirely of wood.
+The rear of this floor features an enclosed library with black steel shelving, while the exterior is clad in black zinc panels, emphasizing its role as the crow’s nest or observatory of the house.

-The lower floors hold five bedrooms and five bathrooms, as well as a den and small gym.
-The children’s bedrooms open onto the stone-tiled pool terrace and garden, which extends down the hill.
-The steep site provides three distinct social spaces: the living attic, the pool deck, and the garden terrace.
-The separate levels address the varying needs of the family, as adults and children have their own territories but can come together for social, recreational and dining needs.
+The lower floors of the house contain five bedrooms and five bathrooms, as well as a den and small gym.
+The children’s bedrooms open onto a stone-tiled pool terrace and garden that extends down the hill, providing three distinct social spaces: the living attic, the pool deck, and the garden terrace.

 Photography by WLA